Cancun airport’s old control tower memorial

 The airport’s old control tower

-This wooden structure on the Great Glorieta de la Colosio is a replica of that tower that controlled the arrival of flights.
+This wooden structure on the Great Glorieta de la Colosio is a replica of the tower that controlled the arrival of flights.
 It is located on what was the 1st runway of the 1st airport that this Caribbean oasis once had.

-The old Control Tower in Cancun is the work of the brothers Agustín and Enrique Landa Verdugo, was made with wood.
+The old Control Tower in Cancun is the work of the brothers Agustín and Enrique Landa Verdugo, made with wood.
 In 1976 this Tower was dismantled to create a new airport, Avenida Kabáh, and Boulevard Colosio that we know today.